NickVolynkin/serge-dockerfiles/README.md

 Serge Docker Container
 ======================

-Run [Serge continuous localziation tool](http://serge.io/) inside a Docker container.
+Run [Serge continuous localization tool](http://serge.io/) inside a Docker container.
 This allows you to keep all Serge dependencies isolated from your host system and upgrade Serge easily.

 Building the Image
 ------------------